 Jeff Gao, Director of Product Marketing at SiTime Corporation, has over 20 years of experience in the semiconductor and networking/communications industries in the areas of wireless systems, VoIP, biometrics, semiconductor timing and embedded software.
 Prior to SiTime, Jeff held various product marketing and engineering positions of increasing responsibility with Atmel, Cisco, Vovida Networks and ArrayComm.
 His current technical interests include high precision timing for synchronization and automotive applications.
 Jeff earned his MBA from the University of California, Berkeley and MSEE from the University of Wisconsin–Madison.

-Mr. Alejandro González Garrido obtained the title of Telecommunication engineer in September 2015 at the University of Granada, also had a professional studies in Electronics Products Development.
-He is R&D (Research and Development) engineer at Seven Solutions S.L. since November 2015.
-He had an internship at Astrophysics Institute os Andalucía in 2008.
-Alejandro was the team leader of the team GRANASAT, who participate in the program BEXUS(19th campaign) of the European Space Agency.
+Mr. Alejandro González Garrido obtained the title of Telecommunication Engineer in September 2015 at the University of Granada, and also completed professional studies in Electronics Products Development.
+He is R&D (Research and Development) Engineer at Seven Solutions S.L. since November 2015.
+Alejandro had an internship at Astrophysics Institute os Andalucía in 2008.
+Alejandro was the team leader of the team GRANASAT, who participated in the program BEXUS (19th campaign) of the European Space Agency.
 He worked at the R&D department at Ingeniería y Control Remoto S.A in 2014.
-The first half of 2015 he worked in the offices of Nokia Spain in the configuration of the GSM, UMTS and LTE networks.
+During the first half of 2015 he worked in the offices of Nokia Spain in the configuration of the GSM, UMTS and LTE networks.

 Kam, has been System Architect and Domain Expert for Timing and Synchronization at Juniper Networks, Inc. since 2008.
 Before that he was a Distinguished Engineer at Motorola and responsible for the wireless LAN controller Architecture, Security, Cluster and redundancy framework.
 Kam is also responsible for Timing design and architecture across all Juniper Networks products.